 Non-registered products include term deposits and marketable securities, plus your personal residence or other real estate.
 These investments should be held in your name and will be taxed on your annual personal tax return.

 The IPP opens up another retirement savings tool if you are operating a business through an incorporated entity.
-The IPP uses pre-tax corporate income to fund retirement savings.
+The IPP uses the pre-tax corporate income to fund retirement savings.
 Rather than contributing to your RRSP, your company is able to make annual contributions to the IPP, which are deductible for tax purposes.
-Usually the amount of the IPP contribution is significantly higher than what your contribution limit would be towards your RRSP.
+Usually, the amount of the IPP contribution is significantly higher than what your contribution limit would be towards your RRSP.